 SAN DIEGO, California - Falling off of your paddle board is going to happen at some point or another when paddle boarding.
 It can be troublesome to get back on your SUP after falling if done incorrectly.
 Luckily, we have SUP expert Sean Poynter to help us with a few tips on how to get back up after we've fallen.
-Here are some tips from Starboard SUP and FCS SUP athlete Sean Poynter:
+Check out Sean's tips below.

 1. Position Yourself Correctly

 A major trick of getting back onto your board after falling is positioning yourself correctly.
 When pulling yourself back up onto your board you want to make sure that you are in the center of the board -eg. where your handle is located.
 This is the most balanced and stable area of the board and will be easiest for you here to lug your weight up.